petuum-inc/poseidon-release/docs/source/index.rst

 Poseidon is an easy-to-use and efficient system architecture for large-scale deep learning.

 This distribution of Poseidon uses the `Tensorflow 1.0.1 client API <https://www.tensorflow.org/versions/r1.0/api_docs/python/>`_.
+Poseidon can distribute python model scripts designed to run on a single node into a cluster with no changes to the scripts themselves.
+This allows for rapid prototyping of model scripts.
+Developers can focus on perfecting their models running on a single node and be reasonably confident that the model will run efficiently scaled to 32 nodes or more.

 Introduction
 ------------